antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 again and again.

-Moreover, during the years, as a community we understood that certain patterns are "good", while others are detrimental to readablity and maintainability: we tend to have functions which operate on well defined types, creating attributes outside of `__init__` is a bad practice, monkey-patching is permitted only in certain contexts (e.g. testing), we never change the `__class__` of an object, and so on.
+Moreover, during the years, as a community we understood that certain patterns are "good", while others are detrimental to readability and maintainability: we tend to have functions which operate on well defined types, creating attributes outside of `__init__` is a bad practice, monkey-patching is permitted only in certain contexts (e.g. testing), we never change the `__class__` of an object, and so on.